sjbennett123/polarlarp/content/policies/transform.md

 ### Conditions for Transform deactivation
 - Plot Only Deactivation on conclusion of module or scene
 - Player VS Player combat: PVP is defined as any “Hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc) or knock the target unconscious other than stopping a berserked player.
 Your Transform will deactivate if you resurrect as well.
 Taking a killing blow or Death Spell does not deactivate your transform.
-You are still considered transformed until Plot Deactivate them or you take your full 5 minute death count and goto a spirit circle to Resurrect.Accidental packet throws hitting other Transformed players is not considered “PVP hostility” as mass melees get messy and unintended targets are hit.
-If this is a malicious action then it will fall under the “Hostile” category and your Transform will deactivate.If there is a situation where you are “assaulted” in game while Transformed and you/they ARE NOT under the effects of a Berserk or Arcane Vampire Charm then please call a Hold of you think someone violated the sportsmanship rule and a Marshall will resolve the situation on the spot.
+You are still considered transformed until Plot Deactivates them or you take your full 5 minute death count and go to a spirit circle to Resurrect.
+Accidental packet throws hitting other Transformed players is not considered “PVP hostility” as mass melees get messy and unintended targets are hit.
+If this is a malicious action then it will fall under the “Hostile” category and your Transform will deactivate.
+If there is a situation where you are “assaulted” in game while Transformed and you/they ARE NOT under the effects of a Berserk or Arcane Vampire Charm then please call a Hold of you think someone violated the sportsmanship rule and a Marshall will resolve the situation on the spot.

-## 2 Ways to obtain Transforms:
+## 2 Ways to obtain Transforms

 ### Obtain via spirit quest

 Spirit Quests are a Plot Preformed quest players can request to attune themself with a creature or spirit to grow a bond.
 Players should submit a short write up with the intent of the Spirit Quest and what creature/spirit they wish to attune to and why.
-You can obtain the 7th level transform via Spirit Quest this was with plot approval but 8 and 9 will need to be cast on you using components after you have satisfied your creature/spirits requirements and trials.
+You can obtain the Greater(7th) level transform via Spirit Quest this was with plot approval but 8 and 9 will need to be cast on you using components after you have satisfied your creature/spirits requirements and trials.

 ### Cast via Formal Magic Rules with Scroll